uesleibros/wasabi/README.md

 Each of them, in their own way, pushed the boundary of what was considered viable in VBA.

-- **[WinHttpWebSocket](https://github.com/EagleAglow/vba-websocket) by EagleAglow**, one of the first serious attempts at WebSocket in VBA using native Windows APIs, and the most widely referenced starting point in the community.
+- [**WinHttpWebSocket**](https://github.com/EagleAglow/vba-websocket), one of the first serious attempts at WebSocket in VBA using native Windows APIs, and the most widely referenced starting point in the community.

-- **[VbAsyncSocket](https://github.com/wqweto/VbAsyncSocket) by wqweto**, the most technically sophisticated VB6/VBA networking library available, with native Schannel support and a level of engineering depth that set the bar for what was possible in the ecosystem.
+- [**VbAsyncSocket**](https://github.com/wqweto/VbAsyncSocket), the most technically sophisticated VB6/VBA networking library available, with native Schannel support and a level of engineering depth that set the bar for what was possible in the ecosystem.

-- **[VBA-Web](https://github.com/VBA-tools/VBA-Web) by VBA-tools**, the de facto standard for HTTP and REST communication in VBA, and a reference for how a well-documented, well-maintained VBA library should be structured.
+- [**VBA-Web**](https://github.com/VBA-tools/VBA-Web), standard for HTTP and REST communication in VBA, and a reference for how a well-documented, well-maintained VBA library should be structured.

+- [**TlsSocketWSS**](https://github.com/Maatooh/TlsSocketWSS-vb6), simple TlsSocket server implemented to work with websocket, allowing connection from WSS with a self-signed certificate or a valid one.

+- [**VB6-WebSocket-Server-SSL**](https://github.com/JoshyFrancis/vb6-websocket-server-ssl), secure WebSocket in Pure VB6 no external Libraries or ActiveX.

+- [**VBA_WinSockAPI**](https://github.com/papanda925/VBA_WinsockAPI_TCP_Sample), a clean, educational TCP client/server sample using raw Winsock API calls directly from VBA, demonstrating the fundamentals of socket creation, binding, listening, accepting and sending/receiving data that many VBA networking projects build upon.

 Studying what these projects did well, and especially what they could not solve, shaped every architectural decision in Wasabi: the non-blocking I/O model, the manual Schannel implementation, the Ring Buffers, the Auto-Reconnect.
 None of it